LucasMeldrum/CART470_CapstoneProject/DesignProcessJournal/MayaProcessJournal1.md

 Gen-Z is spending unprecedented amounts of time on their phone, with many referring to screen time as an unwilling addiction.
 My partner and I, eager to make a change to this issue, are looking to our generation for answers on what they need and want in order to curb their usage.
 Through a series of user research techniques (See Maya's Weekly Journal Week 3 for more information about insights), we have come to find three areas of challenge that our users are eager to address with their screen time usage:

-1. Lack of awareness of screen time led
+1. Lack of awareness of their personal screen time
-2. Many wanted to lower their time but didn't know how
+2. A want to lower their time but not knowing how
-3. Many cited this as feeling like an 'addiction'
+3. Many cited this as feeling like an uncontrollable addiction

-These two insights led to the development of our two problem statements:
+These two insights led to the development of our problem statement:

 **How might we help Gen-Z reclaim time spent on their phones so they can enjoy their youth and spend time on things they want to do?**

 Our solution to this problem relies on awareness and social accountability to address the addiction aspect of this issue.